-Upon request paid maternity leave may be granted for a period of 12 weeks at half pay.
-This clause will not apply if the employee is taking less than 12 weeks leave, in that circumstance the employee will receive six (6) weeks paid at the full rate.
+Upon request paid maternity leave may be granted for a period of 28 weeks at half pay.
+This clause will not apply if the employee is taking less than 28 weeks leave, in that circumstance the employee will receive fourteen (14) weeks paid at the full rate.

-(d) Employees are requested to provide notice as far as possible in advance of the expected date of commencement of maternity leave.
+(d) yees are requested to provide notice as far as possible in advance of the expected date of commencement of maternity leave.
 The notice requirements are contained in the Act, and include:

 At least ten (10) weeks before starting the leave an employee must provide written notice of their intention to take maternity leave stating the intended start and end dates of the leave, and provide a certificate from a registered medical practitioner that states the expected date of birth of the child.

-Confirmation of the intended start and end dates of the leave must be submitted four (4) weeks before the first day of intended maternity leave.
+() Confirmation of the intended start and end dates of the leave must be submitted four (4) weeks before the first day of intended maternity leave.
 At the same time a statutory declaration must be provided stating the amount of paternity/partner leave being taken by the employee's spouse/de facto partner.

-Transfer to Safe Duties
+30.5 Transfer to Safe Duties